ZihaoWang/A-RAG-system-for-automatic-document-maintaince/README.md

-# A RAG Framework for Automatically Updating Documents
+# A RAG Demo for Automatic Document Maintaince

 Information changes quickly, and it's hard to keep them up-to-date.
 Suppose some people are responsible for maintaining documentation, but it's tough for them to identify all the places needing updates.
 So, we're creating **a RAG solution that can automatically update documentation based on natural language queries.**